GogoHarry/superstore_sales_analysis/README.md

 ## Outcome

-This analysis delivers a clear, data-driven understanding of Superstore’s sales performance and provides actionable insights to support **growth strategy, customer retention, and operational optimization**.
+This analysis provides a clear, data-driven understanding of Superstore’s sales performance and offers actionable insights to support growth strategy, customer retention, and operational optimization.

-* Shorten this further for **recruiter-first scanning**,
-* Add a **“Project Highlights”** section, or
-* Align it with **Wellfound / LinkedIn portfolio language**.